 Why is Your Google Ads Account's 'Quality Score' Dropping in 2026?
-The Impact of Landing Page Experience and Lighthouse Scores on Ad Costs
+The Impact of Landing Page Experience and Lighthouse Scores on Advertising Costs

 Discover why your Google Ads quality score has dropped in 2026.
-Learn about the impact of Lighthouse scores and landing page speed on your ad costs to lower your CPC.
+Learn how Lighthouse scores and landing page speed affect advertising costs to lower your CPC.

-Do you notice that your cost per click (CPC) is gradually increasing and your budget is depleting faster every day when you open your Google Ads panel each morning?
-In the competitive digital atmosphere of 2026, it's no coincidence that your ad performance is declining while your keywords remain the same.
-Many marketing managers and business owners are trying to solve this problem by simply increasing their bids; however, the real issue is often hidden not in the ad panel but in those first seconds when you greet the user, namely in your Landing Page experience.
+Do you notice that your cost per click (CPC) is gradually increasing and your budget is depleting faster every day when you open your Google Ads panel every morning?
+In the competitive digital atmosphere of 2026, the decline in your ad performance despite your keywords remaining the same is no coincidence.
+Many marketing managers and business owners are trying to solve this problem by simply increasing bids; however, the real issue is often hidden not in the ad panel, but in those first seconds when you greet the user, that is, in your Landing Page experience.

-In 2026, Google's ad algorithms stopped focusing solely on ad copy or keyword match.
-Google now uses Lighthouse scores and Core Web Vitals metrics as direct ranking and cost criteria to measure whether you deliver the experience you promised to users with technical perfection.
-If you want to lower the click costs of your ads and increase your conversion rates, you need to acknowledge that technical performance is an integral part of your advertising strategy.
+In 2026, Google's advertising algorithms stopped focusing solely on ad text or keyword relevance.
+Now, Google directly uses Lighthouse scores and Core Web Vitals metrics as ranking and cost criteria to measure whether you deliver the experience you promised to the user with technical perfection.
+If you want to lower your ads' cost per click and increase your conversion rates, you need to acknowledge that technical performance is an integral part of your advertising strategy.

-The Ad Quality Score is an estimated score between 1 and 10 that Google Ads assigns based on the quality of your ads, their relevance to your keywords, and user experience.
-This score consists of components such as expected click-through rate, ad relevance, and landing page experience, and it is the most critical metric that directly determines your ad rank and the cost per click you will pay.
+Ad Quality Score is an estimated score that Google Ads uses to assess the quality of your ads, their relevance to your keywords, and the user experience on a scale of 1 to 10.
+This score consists of expected click-through rate, ad relevance, and landing page experience components, and it is the most critical metric that directly determines your ad ranking (Ad Rank) and the cost per click you will pay.

-In practice, we often see this: Many advertisers mistakenly think of the quality score as merely related to the words in the ad text.
-However, by 2026 standards, Google's AI-powered bots scan your page within seconds, measuring its technical capacity.
-The key to succeeding in the Google advertising process is no longer just about choosing the right word, but delivering the solution that word promises as quickly as possible.
+In practice, we often see this: Many advertisers believe that the quality score is only related to the words in the ad text.
+However, under 2026 standards, Google's AI-powered bots scan your page within seconds to assess its technical capabilities.
+The key to succeeding in the Google advertising process is no longer just selecting the right word; it's about delivering the solution that word promises in the quickest way.

 A modern digital dashboard showing Google Ads Quality Score metrics

-Technical Reasons for Lowering the Quality Score in 2026
+Technical Reasons for Lowering Quality Score in 2026

-In previous years, slow pages were somehow managed, but in 2026, they are penalized with very high costs even if they are not marked by Google as "not suitable for advertising."
-Based on our experience working with clients, the biggest hidden culprit behind a low-quality score is often the page loading speed and interaction quality.
-Google does not want to send traffic to a page that makes users unhappy and only accepts that risk by taking more money from you.
+Slow pages that were somehow managed in past years are now being penalized with significantly high costs, even if they are not marked as "not suitable for advertising" by Google in 2026.
+Based on our experience working with clients, the biggest hidden culprit behind low quality scores is the page load speed and interaction quality.
+Google does not want to send traffic to a page that makes users unhappy, and it only accepts this risk by charging you more money.

 The Importance of Landing Page Speed and the INP Metric

 In 2026, INP (Interaction to Next Paint) sits at the center of the landing page experience.
-INP, which will be included in Core Web Vitals in March 2024, measures how quickly the page responds to user interactions, such as clicking a button or starting to fill out a form when the user clicks on your page.
-A slow-responding page leads to user abandonment; this signifies a "low-quality experience" in Google's eyes.
+INP, which will be included in Core Web Vitals in March 2024, measures the time it takes for the page to respond to interactions, such as a user clicking on a button or starting to fill out a form.
+A slow-responding page causes the user to leave the site; this means a "low-quality experience" in Google's eyes.

-In a real scenario with one of our e-commerce clients; the quality score of the keywords was at 4/10 levels.
-When we reduced the page response time to below 200ms with just a technical optimization, we observed that the score increased to 8/10 without making any changes to the ad text, and costs decreased by 35%.
-This situation exactly aligns with the Google Ads costs 2026 data: Technical excellence equals financial savings.
+In a real scenario we experienced with an e-commerce client, the quality score for keywords was around 4/10.
+When we reduced the page response time to below 200ms with a technical optimization, we observed that the score increased to 8/10 without changing any ad text, and costs decreased by 35%.
+This situation aligns perfectly with data on Google Ads costs in 2026: Technical excellence means financial savings.

-The Direct Impact of Lighthouse Scores on Ad Costs
+The Direct Impact of Lighthouse Scores on Advertising Costs

-Google Lighthouse is an open-source tool that measures the performance, accessibility, and SEO compliance of your web page.
-Although Lighthouse scores are not continuously monitored in the Google Ads panel, these metrics, which show the fundamental performance and user experience of the web page, have a strong impact on landing page experience, one of the essential components of Quality Score.
-If your Lighthouse performance score is low, it is inevitable that you will lag behind your competitors in ad auctions.
-This can mean that you have to pay more than your competitors for the same ad position.
+Google Lighthouse is an open-source tool that measures your web page's performance, accessibility, and SEO compliance.
+Although Lighthouse scores are not continuously audited directly within the Google Ads panel, these metrics, which indicate the fundamental performance and user experience of the web page, strongly affect the landing page experience, which is one of the most important components of Quality Score.
+If your Lighthouse performance score is low, it is inevitable that you will fall behind your competitors in ad auctions.
+This situation may mean you will pay more than your competitors for the same ad position.

 The table below summarizes the potential correlation between technical scores and advertising costs based on general market observations and industry experience.
-While these data are not the exact rates officially published by Google, they reflect the general principle that low performance leads to cost increases, and high performance lowers costs:
+Although these data are not exact rates officially published by Google, they reflect the general principle that low performance leads to cost increases and high performance decreases costs:

 Lighthouse Performans Skoru Ortalama Kalite Puanı Maliyet Etkisi (TBM) Reklam Gösterim Payı